Switch to the app and book faster and easier!

 • Chinampa agriculture learning

-• Local meal prepared by community
+• Local meal with community family

 • Leader-led orientation walk in Puebla

-• Visit to La Pasita bar
+• Visit to La Pasita Bar

 Landmarks